Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/design_docs/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 Several key modules in the whole process are covered in detail in following sections.

-- `Inter-Processor Communication interrupt handler`_ discusses about the Inter-Processor Communication interrupt handler
+- `Inter-Processor Communication interrupt handler`_ discusses the Inter-Processor Communication interrupt handler
 - `TF-M Remote Procedure Call (RPC) layer`_ introduces TF-M Remote Procedure Call layer to support dual-core communication.
 - `ns_agent_mailbox partition`_ describes the mailbox agent partition.
-- `Return value replying routine in TF-M`_ proposes the routine to reply the return value to NSPE.
+- `Return value replying routine in TF-M`_ proposes the routine to send the return value to NSPE.

 Inter-Processor Communication interrupt handler
 ===============================================

-Platform specific driver should implement the Inter-Processor Communication interrupt handler to deal with the Inter-Processor Communication interrupt asserted by NSPE.
+Platform specific driver shall implement the Inter-Processor Communication interrupt handler to deal with the Inter-Processor Communication interrupt asserted by NSPE.
-The platform specific interrupt handler should complete the interrupt operations, such as interrupt EOI or acknowledge.
+The platform specific interrupt handler shall complete the interrupt operations, such as interrupt EOI or acknowledge.

-The interrupt handler should call ``spm_handle_interrupt()`` to notify SPM of the interrupt.
+The interrupt handler shall call ``spm_handle_interrupt()`` to notify SPM of the interrupt.

-The platform's ``region_defs.h`` file should define a macro ``MAILBOX_IRQ`` that identifies the interrupt being used.
+The platform's ``tfm_peripherals_def.h`` file shall define a macro ``MAILBOX_IRQ`` that identifies the interrupt being used.
 The platform must also provide a function ``mailbox_irq_init()`` that initialises the interrupt as described in [2]_.

-Platform specific driver should put Inter-Processor Communication interrupt into a proper exception priority, according to system and application requirements.
+Platform specific driver shall put Inter-Processor Communication interrupt into a proper exception priority, according to system and application requirements.
-The proper priority setting should guarantee that
+The proper priority setting must guarantee that

 - TF-M can respond to a PSA client call request in time according to system and application requirements.